mwpastore/sinja/README.md

 * What's the difference between `find` and `show`?

-  You can think of it as the difference between a Model and a View. `find` retrieves the record; `show` presents it.
+  You can think of it as the difference between a Model and a View: `find` retrieves the record, `show` presents it.

 * Why separate the two?
 Why not use `show` as the resource locator?